- Waste prevention

 In industrial manufacturing, typically interlinked saws are used.
 For example, a first saw cuts the sheet into stripes, while a second saw then cuts these stripes into parts with cuts that are perpendicular to the cutting direction of the first saw.
 Each saw in the combined system forms a so-called stage.
 Such a design of sawing facilities leads to additional restrictions for the cutting layout, because there are only as many stages possible as saws available.
 AutoPanelSizer takes into account restrictions on the number of stages.

-Anticipatory production by differentiation of required and optional demand
+Anticipatory planning by differentiation of required and optional demand